wanghuahui/spiderq/README.md

 Building spiderq
 ================
 Spiderq can be compiled and used on Centos 5.8 .
+Using [libevent](http://libevent.org/) to parse dns async, only support ipv4.
+The version is libevent-2.1.5-beta.tar.gz.
 It is as simple as:

     % make